benekastah/oppo/README.md

   * Oppo should be a very programmer-friendly language.
 It should allow the programmer to modify his or her environment.
 Functions and macros are preferred over rigid operators and keywords.
 Oppo should smooth over the not-so-sane design choices made in javascript.
 Any system macro or function should be redefinable.
   * Oppo should have a simple module system that works in the browser and in applicable server-side environments.
 (Status: currently only node.js is supported.
 Modules need a little polishing, but work generally.
 Macros currently do not work well in modules.)
   * Oppo should have strong support for compiler macros.
 Reader macros should also be possible.
 (Status: currently, reader macros are not possible with oppo.
 All compiler macros are global at this time.
 Eventually, all macros should fit nicely into modules.)
   * Oppo should have a strong functional runtime.
-In accordance with oppo's desire to not reinvent the wheel, [Underscore.js](http://documentcloud.github.com/underscore) was chosen as to make the bulk of the runtime.
+In accordance with oppo's desire not to reinvent the wheel, [Underscore.js](http://documentcloud.github.com/underscore) was chosen as the foundation of the runtime.
 Therefore, compiled code from oppo has Underscore.js as an implicit dependency.

 ## Syntax rundown